Getting Your Child Out the Door In the Morning

 9. Give Choices.

 No one likes to be pushed around.
-Does he want to brush his teeth standing on the stool at the kitchen sink while you're getting the baby out of the high chair, or upstairs in the bathroom?
+Does he want to brush his teeth upstairs in the bathroom, or standing on the stool at the kitchen sink while you're getting the baby out of the high chair?
 Does she want to put her shoes on first, or her jacket on first?
 Cede control whenever you can.
 You may think he should use the bathroom as soon as he gets out of bed, but he wants to be in charge of his own body.
 As long as he's not wetting his pants, it's better to let him make that decision for himself.

 10. Play it out.

 Sometime on the weekend, grab a mom and baby stuffed animal.
 Have them act out the morning routine.
 Have the little one resist, whine, collapse.
 Have the mom "lose it" (but don't scare your child by overdoing it.
 Have the mom be a funny, incompetent bumbler.)
 Your child will be fascinated.
 Then, hand your kid the "mom" and play out the scenario again, with you being the kid.
 Make it funny so you can both giggle and let off tension.
 Make sure to include scenarios in which the kid goes to school in his pjs, or the mom goes to work in her pjs, or the kid has to yell at the mom to hurry up and get ready, or the mom says "Who cares about that meeting?
 Let's tell the boss it's more important to find your toy car!"
 Give him in fantasy what he can't have in reality.
 You may learn something about how to make things work better.
 Almost certainly, you'll see more understanding and cooperation from your kid on Monday.
 At the very least, the laughter will defuse the tension.